How to stay effective remotely with online collaboration tools

 With all the messaging and cross-functional tasks that occur between team members and even other teams, properly navigating the next steps of any project can be a confusing and daunting task.
 Before, managers would simply take note of progress with individual team members during project update meetings, but doing that same thing remotely can be much trickier with everyone likely working with different schedules as well.

 A proper task manager then is particularly useful to keep track of project progress as well as assign new tasks to members quickly and in a trackable way.
-It’s this tracing ability with task managers that makes it incredibly useful to figure out where your project is in totality as well as who has the next steps in terms of individual contributions to the whole.
+It is this tracing ability with task managers that makes online collaboration tools incredibly useful to figure out where your project is in totality as well as who has the next steps in terms of individual contributions to the whole.

-There are many different options available online now for this, as an example with Microsoft Teams having a sort of built-in functionalities with their individual team's dashboards.
+There are many different online collaboration tools available now for this, as an example with Microsoft Teams having a sort of built-in functionalities with their individual team's dashboards.

 Part of ensuring you have good engagement across your team is to hold sessions where they have the opportunity to participate in different ways.
 The last thing you need your remote sessions devolving to is a one-way conversation, which stifles creativity and hinders progress as members end up becoming passive attendees.